6 The R API: entry points for C code

 If you would like to use an entry point or variable that is not identified as part of the API in this document, or is currently hidden, you can make a request for it to be made available.
 Entry points or variables not identified as in the API may be changed or removed with no notice as part of efforts to improve aspects of R.

 Work in progress: Currently Entry points in the API are identified in the source for this document with @apifun, @eapifun, and @embfun entries.
-Similarly, @apivar, @eapivar, and @embvar identify variables, and @apihdr, @eapihdr, and @embhdr identify headers in the API.
+Similarly, @apivar, @eapivar, and @embvar identify variables, and @apihdr, @eapihdr, and @embhdr identify headers in the API. @forfun identifies entry points to be called as Fortran subroutines.
 This could be used for programmatic extraction, but the specific format is work in progress and even the way this document is produced is subject to change.

 6.1 Memory allocation